Teraslilja/binary-search-implementations/README.md

 The implementations are
-* 'traditional1' with signed index type, and two conditions at inner loop
+* 'traditional_signed' with signed index type, and two conditions at inner loop
   * static implementation uses dynamic implementation
-* 'traditional2' like 'traditional1', but unsigned index type
+* 'traditional_unsigned' like 'traditional_signed', but unsigned index type
-* 'alternative' like 'traditional2', but single condition at inner loop
+* 'alternative' like 'traditional_unsigned', but single condition at inner loop
 * 'range' like 'alternative', but have low & width instead of low & high, and condition is replaced with ternary operator
 * 'power' like 'range', but index is updated with bitwise operator instead of add operator
   * static implementation have inner loop with fixed (unrollable) number of rounds